svetameanssun/ft_irc/parcer_manual.md

 The _parcerResult pointer will keep an address of the NickParcerResult object, with a vector containing only one element -> a string with a nickname.

 YES!
-I tried to improvide and instead of the common vector _nickParamsVec, I just used just a string which will contain the nickname -> _nickname, and its getter -> *getNickname()*.
+I tried to improvise and instead of the common vector _nickParamsVec, I just used just a string which will contain the nickname -> _nickname, and its getter -> *getNickname()*.